-In its simplest form, authentication is done by entering the user's password just as if logging in locally.
-However, having to memorize passwords of several users on remote machines is inefficient.
-What is more, these passwords may change.
+In it's simplest form, authentication is done by entering the user's password just as if logging in locally.
+However, having to memorize passwords of several users on remote machines, is inefficient.
+Whats more, these passwords may change.
 On the other hand—when granting root access—an administrator needs to be able to quickly revoke such a permission without having to change the root password.

 password, the public key of the

 SSH user must be present

 ensures that the remote user has got full control: adding the key